Saturday, June 15, 2024

 I also mentioned that I now own a darn reliable sewing machine, if she ever wants to borrow it.
 She didn't want to borrow it for herself, but she did wonder if I might be willing to hem her wedding dress for her.
 And the answer was yes, of course!

 When I got to her house and saw the dress on her for the first time, it became evident that the most pressing problem she faced was that the shoulders were way too big on her.
 I pinned the shoulders together, then marked the lines where the new seam lines would need to go by sewing these lines in a contrasting color of thread.
 (I've discovered the hard way that if you're planning to pick something out, it pays to have that thing be in a color that's easy to see.)
-Then I took apart the existing shoulder seams, matched up the seam lines I had marked, and sewed them together along those new lines.
+Then I took apart the existing shoulder seams, matched up the seam lines I had marked, and basted (temporarily sewed) them together along those new lines.

 It was a little more complicated than that because the dress is lined, but that is kinda-sorta-basically what I did during that first evening when I visited her house, thinking (ha!) that I could get this project done in one sewing session.
 I ended up taking the dress home with me after all, to work on in the evenings.